ezzatron/dotfiles/README.md

   - View > Use Groups
   - View > Group By > Date Created
 - Stop Chrome from asking to sign in with Google
-  - Settings
-  - Privacy and security
-  - Site settings
-  - Additional content settings
-  - Third-party sign-in
+  - Visit chrome://settings/content/federatedIdentityApi
   - Block sign-in prompts from identity services
+- Stop Chrome from using media keys
+  - Visit chrome://flags/#hardware-media-key-handling
+  - Set to "Disabled"
+- Set Music playlists to download

 ## TODO